 Although I currently study a heavily analytical scientific subject, over the Easter break, I decided to indulge into the opposite side of the spectrum – the world of creativity.

 It may seem as though my degree has no creativity involved but this isn’t actually the case at all.
-In actual fact, I re-connected with my creative side during an organ donation marketing campaign project as part of my course where I originally networked with Diva’s Digital Services Manager, AJ.
+In actual fact, I re-connected with my creative side during an organ donation marketing campaign project as part of my course where I met Diva’s Digital Services Manager, AJ.

 Sharpening Skills & Expanding Connections

 Even though my time at Diva was short, I attained a wealth of rich practical experiences in front-end web-development, exposure to a client-driven business environment and marketing, specifically social media and email marketing whilst working closely with Diva’s digital team.

 Collaboration with Diva’s Senior Digital Designer I was able to experience the process of turning initial ideas into finished products that always align perfectly with client’s requests.I was also given hands on experience with coding which allowed me to contribute to Diva’s ongoing projects including the creation of several HTML mailers and assisting with the design of a client’s web page.

 Through this experience I was able to increase my attention to detail by going through lines of code, creative flare as I was joined by the most diverse team EVER, all expressing differing styles from one another and in addition, even picked up several coding tips and tricks from Diva’s Senior Developer.